How the HECK do you write a photography blog when you’re not a writer?! We’re here to help! Skillful blogging is not as cringeworthy as you think!

 Your goal is to connect with your existing clients and future clients!

 Personal Post: Outlining will be vastly different depending on what you choose to write about.
-Personal posts allow your clients to get to know you as a person, rather than a sterile business.
+Personal posts on your site allow your clients to get to know you as a person, rather than a sterile business.
 You can be as personal, or as reserved as you want, but remember that people want to CONNECT with you on a deeper level.

 - Chronicle a time in your life or a person in your life that is important to you.